medic/cht-core/TESTING.md

 Then it can be consumed in the test by getting an element by css.
 EX: ``element(by.css(`#message-list li[test-id="${identifier}"]`)),``

+Adding a test identifier a good option for cases where a CSS selector would otherwise be fragile such as selecting based on an assumed element structure or selecting on CSS classes intended for visual design that may change.

 ## Debugging
 Documented here are two ways to run individual tests and have your IDE break on the specific test.